Samantha171/shortify/README.md

 # Shortify — Smart URL Shortener

-> This project is a part of a hackathon run by https://katomaran.com

 A powerful, full-stack URL Shortener application with advanced analytics, QR code generation, geolocation tracking, and bulk upload capabilities.
 Built with a focus on speed, security, and user experience.

 ---